omapatel/Entry-Database/README.md

 ![image](https://github.com/user-attachments/assets/cb7ca33e-ab8c-4101-9175-19750965e57e)

 # Description
-The databse connects to a MongoDB cluter.
+The databse connects to a MongoDB cluster.
 The daily entries are tailored to sales information.
 Each entry includes "Total Sales", "Credit", "Delivery", "Cash", and an automatically calculated *true* "Total" which adds the previous details for comparing the expected "Total Sales".

 This database is to help transfer pencil-paper accounting to something more streamlined.
 The main program features 7 key functions:
 1. New Daily Entry (A habitual entry done per day)